 Hopper has created an engaging painting from a scene of normal life.
 It also demonstrates the investigative side of looking at a painting.
 We wonder, who is this lady?
 Why is she sitting there?
 What is she thinking about?
 In the process, we forget our own troubles and replace our thoughts with contemplation.

-This mentally transformative experience has a physical impact on our wellbeing.
+This mentally transformative experience has a physical impact on our well-being.
 The experience of looking can be interactive, sensory, cognitive, emotional, or even spiritual.
-Studies show that this repeated experience can have a long-term change on our brain circuits.
+Studies show that this repeated experience can have a long-term change in our brain circuits.

 It is no surprise, then, that art therapy has become a frequently used form of psychotherapy to encourage expression and communication.
 Aimed at people struggling with emotional, behavioral, or mental health problems, the process of creating art helps process feelings while also reducing stress and anxiety.
 It also helps to increase self-esteem.